prahaladbelavadi/server-side-nodejs-hong-kong-university-coursera/README.md

 ### To debug

-- Admin
-    - PUT does not work on dishes:dishid/comments
+    - PUT does not work on dishes:dishid/comments for both admin and user

-- Joe
+    - non secure requests received at http://localhost:3000 or http://localhost:3343 are to be redirected and handled at https://localhost:3343

 promoters and dishes connect to the same database, different collections each named: Dishes, Promotions and Leaders